Andr3asAces/gradingapp/README.md

 # gradingapp

-This is a simple scoring app I made for users of my survey churn jupyter notebook to send me their predictions.
+This is a simple scoring app I created.
+It serves as the grading stage for machine learning model predicitons sent by the users that interacted with the survey churn lab.